StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 <a href="https://link.springer.com/article/10.1007/s003820050177">
 Griffies and Bryan (1997) </a> </li>

-<li>Predictability of North Atlantic multidecadal climate variability:
+<li>Predictability of North Atlantic multidecadal variability:
 <a href="http://science.sciencemag.org/content/275/5297/181.full">
 Griffies and Bryan (1997) </a> </li>